Your Source for Security

 scams is to be an educated consumer.

-Identity theft is a crime in which an imposter obtains key pieces of personal information, such as Social Security or driver's license numbers, in order to impersonate someone else.
+Identity Theft: Identity theft is a crime in which an impostor obtains key pieces of personal information, such as Social Security or driver's license numbers, in order to impersonate someone else.
 The information can be used to obtain credit, merchandise, and services in the name of the victim.